custom-components/ble_monitor/info.md

    (boolean)(Optional) This option will, when set to `True`, restore the state of the sensors.
 If your [devices](#devices) are configured with a [mac](#mac) address, they will restore immediately after a restart of Home Assistant to the state right before the restart.
 If you didn't configure your [devices](#devices), the state will be restored upon the first BLE advertisement being received. with `restore_state` set to `False`, the integration needs some time (see [period](#period) option) after a restart before it shows the actual data in Home Assistant.
 During this time, the integration receives data from your sensors and calculates the mean or median values of these measurements.
 During this period, the entity will have a state "unknown" or "unavailable" when `restore_state` is set to `False`.
 Setting it to `True` will prevent this, as it restores the old state, but could result in sensors having the wrong state, e.g. if the state has changed during the restart.
 By default, this option is disabled, as especially the binary sensors would rely on the correct state.
 For measuring sensors like temperature sensors, this option can be safely set to `True`.
 It is also possible to overrule this setting for specific devices with settings [at device level](#configuration-parameters-at-device-level).
 Default value: False

+#### report_unknown

+   (`Xiaomi`, `Qingping`, `ATC`, `Mi Scale`, `Kegtron`, `Other` or `False`)(Optional) This option is needed primarily for those who want to request an implementation of device support that is not in the list of [supported sensors](#supported-sensors).
+If you set this parameter to `Xiaomi`, `Qingping`, `ATC`, `Mi Scale` or `Kegtron`, then the component will log all messages from unknown devices of the specified type to the Home Assitant log (`logger` component must be enabled at info level).
+When set to `Other`, all BLE advertisements will be logged. **Attention!** Enabling this option can lead to huge output to the Home Assistant log, especially when set to `Other`, do not enable it if you do not need it!
+Details in the [FAQ](https://github.com/custom-components/ble_monitor/blob/master/faq.md#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation).
+Default value: False

 ### Configuration parameters at device level